 Vortex Optics Spitfire 3x Prism Scope with EBR-556B Reticle MOA (Fixed Power/$200-$500)

-The Vortex Optics Spitfire 3x Scope is the best ar scope if you want a mid-priced fixed range scope.
-The Spitfire is manufactured by Vortex, a leader in the world of rifle scopes so you can definitely count of its quality.
+The Vortex Optics Spitfire 3x Scope is the best ar scope if you want a mid-priced fixed-range scope.
+The Spitfire is manufactured by Vortex, a leader in the world of rifle scopes so you can definitely count on its quality.
 Now some specs: the scope is fixed at 3x magnification and is designed for the AR 15.
-It has 2.8 inches of eye relief, 31.5 feet field of view at 100 yards, ½ MOA adjustments, for elevation and windage adjustment.
+It has 2.8 inches of eye relief, 31.5 feet of field of view at 100 yards, ½ MOA adjustments, for elevation and windage adjustment.